 - Measure the remaining cup of oil and add minced garlic, ginger, shallots, dry chiles, and fresh chiles.
 Set within reach for sauteing.

 - Turn the burner on high and briefly saute lemongrass.
 When the lemongrass begins releasing its aroma, add garlic-ginger-shallot-chili-oil to skillet, reduce heat to medium, and stir oil constantly.

 - Using tongs or slotted spoon, remove lemongrass from oil and set aside.

 - As soon as garlic, ginger, and shallots begin turning a blonde shade, transfer skillet to cutting board.

 - Place sauteed lemongrass in Mason jar.
-Pour oil into glass measuring cup and slowly pour hot infused oil into jar.
-Cool completely before securing lid.
+Pour oil into a glass measuring cup and slowly pour the hot infused oil into the jar.
+Cool completely before securing the lid.

-- Allow oil to come to room temperature.
+- Allow the oil to come to room temperature.

 - Prepare fine mesh strainer with a double layer of cheesecloth and strain oil.